gcrockenberg/MelloGee/README.md

 <h2>Currently working on</h2>
 <ul>
 <li><a href="https://green-wave-08182290f.3.azurestaticapps.net">Embedded Stripe - eliminate redirect</a> <-- Link to current version
-<li>Azure hosting for demo is configured with free or consumption plans which scale to 0 when unused.
-Initial perfomance might be poor as the services "wake up".</li>
+<li>Azure hosting for demo is configured with free or consumption plans, some of which scale to 0 when unused.
+Initial perfomance might lag as services "wake up".</li>
 </ul>

 <h1>Deploying Me</h1>